LeoLaneseEque2/Angular-Signals-Workshop/Slides.md

 🟩 Workshop Evolving Angular: 🔴 Imperative → 🟡 Reactive → 🟢 Signals.
-The New Angular Mindset
+The new Angular Mindsetgma

 > I'll admit it.
-When I first got my hands on Angular Signals, I thought, "Cool, reactive variables just like RxJS but easier." ...
+When I first got my hands on Angular Signals, I thought, "ok Cool, reactive variables just like RxJS but easier" ...
 I couldn't have underestimated them more.
-The truth is, they're not just a simpler alternative; they're an entirely new paradigm for Angular Change-Detection.
+The truth is, they're not just a simpler alternative; they're an entirely new midset for Angular Change-Detection.

 🟦 [1.
 Why This Matters?](#1-why-this-matters) <br>
--- 🟨 Real World Example: E-commerce table product<br>
+-- 🟨 So ...
+Why This Matters again? <br>
+-- 🟨 So ...
+Why ...
+Why  This Matters again? <br>
+-- 🟨 So ...
+Why ...
+Why  Why ...
+Why This Matters again? <br>

 🟦 [2.
 The Reactive Mindset Shift](#2-the-reactive-mindset-shift) <br>
 -- 🟨 Angular patterns as the days go by <br>
+    -- 1) 🔴 Angular 2–12 days: Imperative, manual subscribe/unsubscribe, ZoneJS magic, Change-Detection storms, manual cleanup  <br>
+    -- 2) 🟡 Angular 12–16 days: Reactive & declarative with RxJS + async pipes (streams mostly "pull data -> display")  <br>
+    -- 3) 🟢 Angular 16+ days: Modern declarative hybrid + Signals and reactive state  <br>
 -- 🟨 A fancy Analogy: Observables & Signals <br>

 🟦 [3.
 Understanding Signals](#3-understanding-signals) <br>